 Download your FREE high-resolution version pdf copy of this map of Srinagar Leh Highway covering Lamayuru and Mulbekh villages too.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 Best time to visit Lamayuru Monastery

-The best time to visit the Lamayuru monastery is during the celebration of the festival of Yuru Kabgyat which is in July/August.
-The months of May to October, in general, is a very good time to visit Lamayuru Monastery because the weather is most favorable for traveling.
-The weather is pleasant and roads to Ladakh are also open during that time from both Srinagar and Manali side.
+The best time to visit the Lamayuru monastery is during the celebration of the festival of Yuru Kabgyat, which is in July/August.
+The months of May to October, in general, is a perfect time to visit Lamayuru Monastery because the weather is most favorable for traveling.
+The weather is pleasant, and roads to Ladakh are also open during that time from both Srinagar and Manali side.

-The roads to reach Ladakh via Ladakh via Srinagar and Manali are closed from November to April-May, because of heavy snow.
-Therefore traveling via air is the only option to reach Leh, and further to Lamayuru monastery in Ladakh during winter time.
+The roads to reach Ladakh via Srinagar and Manali are closed from November to April-May, because of heavy snow.
+Therefore traveling via air is the only option to reach Leh, and further to Lamayuru monastery in Ladakh during wintertime.
 The roads to Lamayuru remain open in winter as well from Leh side.
-However, Fotu La and Namkee La passes closes at times.
+However, Fotu La and Namkee La pass closes at times.

 Hence, a good time to travel to Lamayuru monastery is the same as the best time to visit Leh Ladakh.
 That is, from May to September / October when the roads to Leh Ladakh are open from Srinagar and Manali side.
 But, you can always visit the moon-land of Lamayuru in the winter months as well.

 Since the Lamayuru village shares a distance of around 125 km from Leh, it is advisable to stay there for a night and enjoy the calmness and serenity of Lamayuru, fully.
 Many people choose to stay in Lamayuru for weeks and months, practicing yoga.
 There are various stay options in Lamayuru like Hotel Moonland, Siachen Guesthouse, Dragon Hotel, etc.